Ishikawwwa/YodaCode/EXAMPLE.md

 }
 ```

-Yoda might suggest:
+YACOR might suggest:
 - Use `const` or `let` instead of `var`
 - Consider more descriptive variable names
 - Add type checking or JSDoc comments

 ## Commands Available

-- **Yoda: Analyze Current File** - Analyze the currently open file
+- **YACOR: Analyze Current File** - Analyze the currently open file
-- **Yoda: Analyze All Files** - Analyze all supported files in workspace
+- **YACOR: Analyze All Files** - Analyze all supported files in workspace
-- **Yoda: Configure Best Practices** - Open settings to customize rules
+- **YACOR: Configure Best Practices** - Open settings to customize rules

 That's it!
-Yoda will help guide you to write cleaner, better code following your company's best practices.
+YACOR will help guide you to write cleaner, better code following your company's best practices.